-A number of high profile representatives from the academic community, civil society organizations, and international organizations were present for Protect’s kick-off conference in Brussels on 9 March.
-The conference allowed both attendees and stakeholders to become more familiar with Protect’s research objectives and involved partners.
+A number of high-profile representatives from the academic community, civil society organizations, and international organizations were present for PROTECT’s kick-off conference in Brussels on 9 March 2020.
+The conference allowed both academics and stakeholders to become more familiar with PROTECT’s research objectives, Work Packages, and involved partners.

-In the aftermovie below, the invited speakers Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary General, European Council of Refugees and Exiles (ECRE) emphasize the fitting timing of launching a project like Protect, and stressed the importance of a critical examination of the current system for international refugee protection.
+In the aftermovie below, Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary-General of ECRE emphasize the fitting timing of launching a project like PROTECT and stressed the importance of a critical examination of the current system for international refugee protection.

 In the first conference session, Magennis went into more detail about the achievements and expectations of the Global Refugee Compact and the Global Refugee Forum, while Woollard posed the question “Do European Asylum Procedures meet the protection and burden-sharing requirements of Global Refugee Compact”?

-Throughout the conference representatives from Protect’s eleven partner universities shared their expertise, posed questions, and engaged in discussions and conversations with key speakers and conference attendees.
+Throughout the conference, representatives from PROTECT’s eleven partner universities shared their expertise, posed questions, and engaged in discussions and conversations with key speakers and conference attendees.

 In her presentation, Guild criticizes the presentation of refugees in the context of “burden” rather than “opportunity”.
-Guild concludes by arguing that there is space to integrate both compacts into the global asylum and migration regimes as part of the commitments that states undertake.
+Guild concludes that there is space to integrate both compacts into the global asylum and migration regimes as part of the commitments that states undertake.

-Looking Forward: Securing the Success of the Global Compact on Refugees
+Looking forward: securing the success of the Global Compact on Refugees